awsdocs/aws-java-developer-guide/doc_source/examples/s3/objects.rst

 To get a list of objects within a bucket, use the |s3client| client's :methodname:`listObjects` method, supplying it with the name of a bucket.

-The :methodname:`listObjects` method returns an :java-api:`ObjectListing
+The :methodname:`listObjects` method returns an :aws-java-class:`ObjectListing
 <services/s3/model/ObjectListing>` object that provides information about the objects in the bucket.
-To list the object names (keys), use the :methodname:`getObjectSummaries` method to get a List of :java-api:`S3ObjectSummary <services/s3/model/S3ObjectSummary>` objects, each of which represents a single object in the bucket, then call its :methodname:`getKey` method to retrieve the object's name.
+To list the object names (keys), use the :methodname:`getObjectSummaries` method to get a List of :aws-java-class:`S3ObjectSummary <services/s3/model/S3ObjectSummary>` objects, each of which represents a single object in the bucket, then call its :methodname:`getKey` method to retrieve the object's name.